kubernetes-sigs/external-dns/README.md

 * Ability to replace Zalando's [Mate](https://github.com/zalando-incubator/mate)
 * Ability to replace Molecule Software's [route53-kubernetes](https://github.com/wearemolecule/route53-kubernetes)

-The [FAQ](docs/faq.md) contains additional information and addresses several questions about key concepts of ExternalDNS.

-Also have a look at [the milestones](https://github.com/kubernetes-incubator/external-dns/milestones) to get an idea of where we currently stand.

 ### Yet to be defined

 * Support for CoreDNS and Azure DNS